Shopping Cart

 But in my head, a small voice said. . . -/-/-/-/

-Repetition reuses words, phrases, images, or structures multiple times.
+Repetition reuses words, phrases, images, or thoughts multiple times.

-Writers use this technique to emphasize something they find important.
 This could be a theme, a character’s characteristics, or the terrible, or wonderful, state of the world.
-In this way the meaning accrues through the repetition.
+In this way meaning accrues through repetition.
+In this story poem the thought is repeated in different ways.

 It can be used in any part of the poem.
 It does not have to be limited to the ending or beginning.